 Once you make a valid nomination, this means we must pay your death benefit to the person or people (or your estate) that you’ve nominated.
 If something happens to you and we don’t have a valid beneficiary nominated, we have discretion to decide which of your beneficiaries receives your super.

 Ending a relationship can have a significant effect on your financial commitments, which makes it an important time to reconsider your insurance needs – how well would those commitments be protected if something happened to you?

-For example, you may want peace of mind that any children or dependants will have some financial security if you’re unable to work because of injury or illness.
-Or if you’re buying a house, an insurance benefit may help reduce some outstanding mortgage or other debts if something happens to you.
+For example, you may want peace of mind that any children or dependants will have financial security if you’re unable to work because of injury or illness.
+Or if you’re buying a home, an insurance benefit may help reduce outstanding mortgage or other debts if something happens to you.

-Because we know that life events are often the times when people need to change their insurance cover, one of the features of cover for Accumulate Plus members is our life events cover option.
-With this option, you may be eligible to increase existing cover when you get divorced (or have one of the other specific life events) without having to provide additional medical evidence.
+Because we know that 'life events' are often the times when people need to change their insurance cover, Accumulate Plus members can take advantage of our life events cover option.
+This allows you to apply for increased cover when you get divorced (or experience one of the other specific life events) without having to provide additional medical evidence.

 Find out more about life events cover.

 Dividing your assets can be among the most challenging aspects of ending a relationship, and there are superannuation splitting laws in place for when a marriage ends.
 (Source: CommBank)